-The new building is composed of four different-sized rectangular volumes per floor (except for the basement level) stacked irregularly with gaps in-between to create circulation spaces.
+The new building of 40th precinct station house is composed of four different-sized rectangular volumes per floor (except for the basement level) stacked irregularly with gaps in-between to create circulation spaces.
 According to Ingels, the team spent much of the schematic design phase working out the relationship between these volumes: “the building is essentially a physical manifestation of programmatic relationships”.

 All entrances and circulation routes are oriented towards a central atrium, which allows visual relationships to be maintained between floors.
 Clerestory windows at the upper level bring daylight into the building’s core.
 Perimeter walls are made from sandblasted precast concrete panels, while setback facades are composed of polish concrete and reflective surfaces.
 Angled panels surrounding the windows are tapered to continue the notion of ‘pushing in’, where mechanical equipment must be set back from property lines.
 Glass is replaced with perforated metal to conceal equipment while allowing air flow.
 Ingels noted that the facade communicates the department’s desire of openness.
 “We’ve detailed the precast such that small glazed openings read as a perforation of the larger panelized system.
 The perforation here calls attention to the special function of this particular building block, but also allows for a transparency that is essential to the way NYPD and the City of New York are conceiving of this new type of public space”.